Human Factors Psychology Degree and Career Guide

 How to Become a Human Factors Psychologist

-A doctoral degree is needed in order to become licensed as a psychologist, so human factors psychologists must earn a PhD or PsyD if they wish to become licensed and use the title of psychologist.
-In addition to a doctoral degree, psychology licensure also requires supervised clinical experience in your chosen field as well as passing tests including the Examination for Professional Practice in Psychology (EPPP).
-While the steps to become a psychologist vary by state, the general steps for prospective human factors psychologists include:
+A doctoral degree is needed to become licensed as a psychologist in all states, so human factors psychologists must earn a PhD or PsyD to qualify for licensure and use the psychologist title.
+In addition to a doctoral degree, psychology licensure also requires supervised clinical experience in your chosen field and passing test scores on the Examination for Professional Practice in Psychology (EPPP).
+While the steps to become a psychologist vary by state, the general steps for prospective human factors psychologists are:

-- Complete required continuing education each year in order to maintain your license.
+8. Complete continuing education requirements each year to maintain your license.

 Job Description